yfukai/yfukai-pypitemplate/docs/guide.md

 [deptry] is a command line tool to check for issues with dependencies in a Python project, such as unused or missing dependencies.

-Usage: `poetry run deptry .` from the root directory.
+Usage: `uv run deptry .` from the root directory.

 (external-services)=